codepath/android_guides/Styling-UI-Screens-FAQ.md

 For views that display text, if the view such as a button displays text in all caps and you want to disable that set the `android:textAllCaps="false"` property to change that behavior.
 This behavior is the default starting with API 21.

-For **EditText** or other views that accept input, use the [android:capitalize](http://developer.android.com/reference/android/widget/TextView.html#attr_android:capitalize) attribute to change the capitalization of text entered by the user.
+For **EditText** or other views that accept input, use the [android:capitalize](http://developer.android.com/reference/android/widget/TextView.html#attr_android:capitalize) attribute (deprecated from API 3, using `android:inputType` instead) to change the capitalization of text entered by the user.

 #### How can I add an image on the left of the text in my button?